preciofishbone/OmniaDocsG2/user-options/strengthen-profile/index.rst

-Strengthen Profile
+Strengthen profile
 ===========================================

-To make it easier for users to complete the most important parts of their profile, a Strengthen Profile option can be made available.
+To make it easier for users to complete the most important parts of their profile, a Strengthen profile option can be made available.

-The option can be available in the Action Menu:
+The option can be available in the action menu:

 .. image:: strengthen-profile-menu-new2.png